New Mriehel Roundabout Underpass

 A few metres away, the Central Link Project is developing a 4.3-kilometre cycling and walking track linking Mriehel, Birkirkara, Balzan, Attard and Ta’ Qali.
 Through the improved roundabout crossings made possible by the new underpass, pedestrians and cyclists will now have another safe route from this area to Zebbug and Qormi.

 The Planning Authority Board unanimously approved the construction of the new underpass this week, following consultations with all stakeholders concerned.
-Infrastructure Malta will be commencing the excavation of the new cut-and-cover tunnel next week and all works will be ready in March 2022.

 In the meantime, Infrastructure Malta is also continuing the Central Link Project, which will be ready by the end of this year.
 Central Link Project is a €55 million investment to reduce travel times, accident risks and congestion pollution along the principal arterial road corridor in central Malta, whilst creating safer spaces for alternative modes of travel in this part of Mriehel, Birkirkara, Balzan, Attard and Ta’ Qali.